Nuummioq: Plot

 Malik, a 35-year-old construction worker from Nuuk discovers the love of his life at the time when he is diagnosed with cancer.
 He faces the choice of staying in Greenland with Nivi, the woman he has come to love − or leaving for Denmark in search of medical treatment.

 Production

 Nuummioq is the first feature film produced entirely in Greenland.
 Filming began on 4 August 2008 in the area around Nuuk.
 The script was written by Torben Bech based on an original idea by Otto Rosing.

 Torben Bech the screenwriter consulted the film in pre production and due to director Otto Rosings personal problems with depression Bech later assumed directorial duties and completed the film with producer Mikisoq H. Lynge.
-He is co-credited Director with Otto Rosing.
+He is a co-credited Director with Otto Rosing.

 The film was produced by Mikisoq H. Lynge of 3900 Pictures, sponsored by Royal Arctic Line, the state-owned, Greenlandic freight company.